Multiparticle quantum walk: a dynamical probe of topological many-body excitations

 showing again that in this limit the trion Hamiltonian is mapped to a non-interacting SSH-type Hamiltonian, with an additional on-site energy.
+To this order, the parameters of effective SSH Hamiltonian from Eq.~(2) in the main text are

-The parameters of the effective SSH Hamiltonian of Eq.~3 in the main text are : $\delta_3 =\frac{3+\delta^2}{1+3\delta^2}\delta$, $J_3=3J^3(1+3\delta^2)/2U^2$, and $E_3=3U+3J^2(1+\delta^2)/U$.
-The model indicates that the maximum propagation velocity of a trion in the lattice is $v_3\simeq 3J^3(1-|\delta|)^3/U^2$.
-Fig.~\ref{fig:su2_3_eff}(b) shows an almost perfect match between trion bands' energy dispersion obtained from Eq.~\eqref{eq:SSHH} and the effective model~\eqref{eff_trion} at $U=8J$.
+Higher-order corrections, will further renormalize the couplings such that the SSH Hamiltonian from Eq.~(2) in the main text is recovered. $H_{\rm eff}$ indicates that the maximum propagation velocity of the bound three-particle state in the lattice is $v_3\propto 3J^3(1-|\delta|)^3/U^2$.
+Fig.~\ref{fig:su2_3_eff}(b) shows an almost perfect match between trion bands' energy dispersion obtained from Eq.~\eqref{eq:SSHH} and spectrum of the effective model~\eqref{eff_trion}.